Northern Namibia Travel Guide: an Essential Guide for 2024

 The map can help you keep track of the distance between camps, so you’re sure to make it to your next one on time.

 Gates for the camps open at sunrise and close at sunset.
-Vehicles arriving back to camp after they’re closed are charged a fine to have the gates reopened for them.
+Vehicles arriving back to camp after they’re closed are charged a fine.
+But only if they want the gates reopened for them.

 For this reason, having waterholes just outside the game fence is priceless if you love to watch the animals.